 Cherry shrimps are small and occupy tiny spaces.
 While a 5-gallon tank sounds moderately fine to accommodate a cherry shrimp, I’ll suggest going for something larger.
 Controlling parameters is easier on large volume tanks.

 In the wild, Cherry shrimps live in ponds and streams with plants and rocky substrate.
 Try to mimic this natural habitat in your freshwater aquariums.
 They thrive more in areas with densely packed plants, Moses, and crevices.
 Add some driftwood to the tank for your shrimp to suck up some algae from it.

-When it comes to Decor, lean towards natural items like driftwood and plant.
+When it comes keeping cherry shrimp and their Decor, lean towards natural items like driftwood and plant.
 Cherry Shrimp will adapt to just about anything.
 However, they look really good in a natural setting as their colors stand out.
 A lot of decor will give them hiding places that they freely can go in and out of.

 Aquarium driftwood is a great choice for a Cherry Shrimp tank.
 If you are looking for a wood that is dedicated to Cherry Shrimp, you can’t go wrong with Cholla wood.
 This wood is great for building up biofilm as a food source and decays naturally for your shrimp to eat.
 The holes also provide hideouts for them.

 Mosses are also crucial in the tank as they tend to serve as hideouts for shrimps.
 This hideout securely keeps them calm and safe.
 And, surprisingly, shrimps tend to appear outstandingly brighter when they feel safe.
-The best moss I’ve found for cherry shrimp would be Christmas Moss.
-It’s easy to care for and Cherry Shrimp love them!
+The best moss I’ve found for Cherry Shrimp would be Christmas Moss.
+Christmas Moss is easy to care for and Cherry Shrimp love them!

 Once you’ve had your tank property set up, certain maintenance procedures must be kept in place before these shrimps can be introduced into the tank.